Radosław Pruchnik

 Radosław Pruchnik (born 11 October 1986) is a Polish former professional footballer who played as a midfielder.
-He is currently the assistant coach of III liga club Legia Warsaw II.
+He is currently the individual development coordinator at Legia Warsaw's academy.

 Career

 In June 2011, he joined ŁKS Łódź on a two-year contract.

 On 28 February 2017 he was loaned to GKS Tychy.
 On 18 July 2018, he was announced to be the Legia Warsaw II player.